-Mount Aviat Academy will host parent meetings:
+Mount Aviat Academy will host home school meetings:

-- to support the principal and the school's policies - to provide a means by which parents can articulate their values and expectations for the school - to support and promote quality Catholic education - to provide information to parents about instructional programs and school policies - to offer opportunities for parent education
+- to support the principal and the school's policies - to provide a means by which parents can articulate their values and expectations for the school - ♦ to support and promote quality Catholic education - ♦ to provide information to parents about instructional programs and school policies - to offer opportunities for parent education

-C. Fundraising
+C. Fund-Raising

-Any group affiliated with the school wishing to conduct a fundraising program must obtain the approval of the advancement director who will communicate with the principal and coordinate the calendar of events to avoid overlap.
-Fundraisers must not interfere with the regular school program.
+Any group affiliated with the school wishing to conduct a fund-raising program must obtain the approval of the development director who will communicate with the principal and coordinate the calendar of events to avoid overlap.
+Fund-raisers must not interfere with the regular school program.
+Students are not permitted to solicit door-to-door for any school-sponsored fund-raising program.